-Once a window is not maximized, you should be able to move the mouse cursor to any edge or corner of the window until a double-headed arrow appears.
-When this arrow appears, click and drag it to make the window larger or smaller.
+When the upper-right section of the window looks like , your window is now in "resize mode," meaning you can use the mouse cursor to make the window any size you want.
+To do so, move the cursor to any edge or corner of the window until a double-headed arrow appears.
+When this arrow appears, click-and-drag to make the window larger or smaller.
 If this double-headed arrow does not appear, the window cannot be resized.

-Below is an animated example showing a double-headed arrow on the bottom, left, and corner of a window and how clicking and holding the mouse with this arrow allows you to resize a window.
-If you only want to make the window horizontally bigger, move the cursor to the left or right edge of the window until it turns into the double-headed arrow.
-If you want to make the window vertically bigger, do the same thing at the top or bottom of the window.
-If you want to resize both horizontally and vertically, use one of the corners of the window.
+The animation below shows a double-headed arrow on the bottom, left, and corner of a window and how it resizes a window.
+To make the window horizontally bigger, move the cursor to the left or right edge of the window until it changes to the double-headed arrow.
+To make the window vertically bigger, do the same thing at the top or bottom of the window.
+To resize horizontally and vertically at the same time, use one of the corners of the window.

 How to resize a window using the Windows key and keyboard

-Another way to resize a window using the keyboard
+How to resize a window using Windows menus

-A window can also be resized using a series of keyboard shortcuts.
+A window can be resized using several keyboard shortcuts.
 Below are the steps for resizing a window only using the keyboard.

-- Press Alt+Space bar to open the window menu.
+- Press Alt+Spacebar to open the window's menu.

-- Press the up or down arrow key if you want to resize the window vertically or the left or right arrow key if you want to resize horizontally.
+- Press the up or down arrow key to resize the window vertically (shorter / taller) or the left or right arrow key if you want to resize horizontally (narrower / wider).

-- Once an arrow key is pressed, you can press the same arrow key or the opposite arrow key to resize the window.
+- Once an arrow key is pressed, press the same or opposite arrow key to continue resizing the window.

 After selecting "Size" in the instructions on step number three, you can also use the mouse to resize the window.